-Your accuracy: This measurement tracks how close you are to the center of the bullseye.
-If you’re hitting the innermost circle, then that shot is as accurate as possible.
+Accuracy measures how close measurements are to an accepted value, or in our example, how close your shots are to the center of the bullseye.
+If you’re hitting the innermost circle of the target, then that shot is as accurate as possible.

-In product management terms, consider how right you are when solving a problem.
-Remember, you can't ever be completely accurate, but you can approach perfection.
+In product management terms, consider your ability to deliver products that the market wants and how right you are when solving a problem.
+Remember, you can’t ever be completely accurate, but you can approach perfection.

-Your precision: Here, I measure how close each of your arrows is to the others.
+Precision measures how close each of your measurements — or shots — are to each other.
 If all your arrows are hitting the same place, then you’re as precise as possible, even if the shots aren’t accurate.

-In product management, consider how consistently you bring value to the market.
+In product management, consider how consistently you deliver useful results to the customers and bring value to the market.
 Are your releases consistent?

-Both of these concepts are essential to executing your product strategy well.
+Both concepts of accuracy and precision are essential to executing your product strategy well.
 If you’re failing at both, you’ll find your team is powerless.
-When both are rolling, however, then you’ll find that your team is full of trust and positioned for success over the long term.
+When both are rolling, however, you’ll find that your team is full of trust and positioned for success over the long term.

-Let’s look at this in a matrix since visualizing things makes understanding this principle even simpler:
+Let’s look at accuracy and precision in a matrix since visualizing things makes understanding this principle even simpler:

 Let’s start with a look at the best-case scenario.
 What is the ideal state?

-When your strategy is both precise and accurate, you solve customer problems and leverage your resources well.
+When your strategy is both accurate and precise, you solve customer problems and leverage your resources well.

 This team can take many forms.
 Much like enlightenment, the path is different for everyone.
 But you’ll be able to tell you’re on the right track because things run smoothly.